hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## Execute docker run to create NGC environment for Data Prep

-make sure to map host directory to docker directory, we will use the host directory again to
+Make sure to map host directory to docker directory, we will use the host directory again to

 * `docker run   --gpus all --ipc=host --ulimit memlock=-1 --ulimit stack=67108864 -v /home/ubuntu:/home/ubuntu  -p 8008:8888 -it nvcr.io/nvidia/pytorch:21.11-py3  /bin/bash`